-By adding a blog and, better yet, hiring a blog writing service, you’ll get better ROI than any other marketing activity.
+By adding consistent blog articles to your website and, better yet, hiring a blog service, you’ll get better ROI than any other marketing activity.
 Read on to learn why.

 - The more frequently you blog, the more visitors, leads and conversions you get.
 Study after study has proved this.